What is a probe thermometer and why should we use it?

-There are different types of probe thermometers.
+Yes, there are different types of probe thermometers that you can buy.
 Some are safe to use in an oven while others are not.
 Some provide instant digital readings while others use a dial to show the readings.
 Make sure you read the manufacturer’s instructions on how to use their thermometers.

 - If the food is liquid (e.g., stew or soup) stir it to make sure the heat has been evenly distributed before inserting the thermometer in order to get an accurate temperature reading.

 - Wait at least 15 seconds for the reading to steady and then record the reading.

-Don’t let the probe touch the bottom or sides of the food containers, because you won’t get an accurate temperature of your food.
+Tip: Don’t let the probe touch the bottom or sides of the food containers, because you won’t get an accurate temperature of your food.

-A thermometer should be recalibrated:
+A thermometer should be calibrated:

-- Before first use.
+- Before first use

-- At least once a month.
+- At least once a month

-- When the thermometer is exposed to extreme change in temperature during storage.
+- When the thermometer is exposed to extreme change in temperature during storage

-- If the probe thermometer has been dropped.
+- If the probe thermometer has been dropped

-We recommend ice point method to calibrate your probe thermometer as it’s safe and easy to use.
+Use the ice point method to calibrate your probe thermometer as it’s safe and easy to use.

-- Fill a cup with crushed ice and add just enough water to barely float the ice.
 The temperature of the ice water will always be 0°C (32°F).
 This is the temperature that you use as a guide to calibrate your probe thermometer.

+Step 1: Fill a cup with crushed ice and add just enough water to barely float the ice.

+Tip: When adjusting the thermometer, keep the probe in the ice water to make sure the temperature is accurate.

 If you have any questions, feel free to contact us at 519-258-2146 ext.
 4475.